-Although call tracking technology is an important component of modern business, it isn’t a one-size-fits-all solution.
-Different businesses use call tracking in a variety of ways degrees.
-Some companies require only very minimal call tracking while others will need to use full-blown AI analytics.
+Although call tracking technology is an essential component of modern business, it isn’t a one-size-fits-all solution.
+Businesses use call tracking in a variety of ways.
+Some companies require only very minimal call tracking, while others will need to use full-blown AI and analytics.

 Are You Starting From Scratch?

-If you have no call tracking at all, you’re at the level of starting completely from scratch.
+If you have no call tracking at all, then you’re at this level.
 At this stage, you have to decide whether your business can benefit from call tracking.
 If your company relies on customer phone calls for sales, the answer to this question is almost always “yes.”
-Keep in mind that phone calls boast conversion rates of 30 to 50 percent, making them among the most effective channels for driving sales.
-As a result, it will most likely be beneficial for your business to implement at least some call tracking to gain insights into the sources of its phone calls.
+Keep in mind that phone calls boast conversion rates of 30 to 50 percent.
+That makes them among the most effective channels for driving sales.
+As a result, it’s beneficial for your business to implement at least some call tracking to gain insights into the sources of its phone calls.

 The next step up after starting from scratch is a basic level of call tracking.
-At this level, you can track the number of calls generated by your marketing channels.
-You can also find out which campaigns generate the best call volumes.
-Basic call tracking won’t keep track of customers throughout your entire sales process but will give you useful insights into where your calls are coming from.
+At this level, you’re tracking the number of calls generated by your marketing channels.
+You’ll find out which campaigns generate the best call volumes and which mediums and sources are best.
+Basic call tracking won’t keep track of customers throughout your entire sales process but will give you useful insights.
 These insights can be useful for SEO purposes and landing page optimization.

 Are You Tracking Customers Through the Entire Pipeline?

-At the next level, your business can also track customers through every step of the sales process, from their first engagement with your marketing campaign to the completion of a sale.
-Call tracking software can be used to route high-value leads to agents quicker by gathering data and building digital profiles of each customer.
+At the next level, your business tracks customers through every step of the sales process, from their first engagement with your marketing campaign to the completion of a sale.
+Call tracking software can be used to route high-value leads to agents.
+You likely have stages of a lead ranging from cold, to ready to buy.
+Your call tracking system possibly links to your CRM.
+This method is how you’re efficiently gathering data and building digital profiles of each customer.

-At this stage of tracking, you’ll also be able to determine which campaigns generate the most sales, as opposed to simply the largest volumes of phone calls.
+At this stage of tracking, you’ll also be able to determine which campaigns generate the most sales.
+For example, are your print ads outperforming your digital ads?
 As a result, you can further optimize your campaigns and landing pages to improve sales and revenue.

 Do You Get Deeper Insights From Your Data?

-Beyond simply helping you optimize your landing pages and identifying keywords, more advanced call tracking solutions can give you access to a wealth of information that can help your business.
-Granular data based on call status, for example, can help you to identify excessive wait times that may give customers a negative impression of your company.
+More advanced call tracking solutions can give you access to a wealth of information that can help your business.
+Keyword call tracking, for instance, lets you know what keywords a caller used to find your number.
+Also, granular data based on call status, can help you to identify excessive wait times.
+So, it clues you into customer dispositions.
 Through such insights, your business may be able to both save money by optimizing its call center for maximum efficiency and increase its revenue by providing customers with a better experience.

 Likewise, using call tracking to measure PPC campaign performance can help you advertise more effectively and adjust your ad spending to achieve higher ROIs.
 By implementing tracking in conjunction with call recording, your company can even use real calls to better train its agents and improve customer service.